 B Vitamins: Energy Metabolism

 Luffa contains several B-complex vitamins including thiamin (B1), riboflavin (B2), vitamin B6, and folate (B9).
-While present in modest amounts, these vitamins contribute to:
+While present in modest amounts, these vitamins contribute to energy production, nervous system health, and red blood cell formation.

 Essential Minerals